TARGENE/TMLE.jl/docs/src/index.md

 ### IATE

-The IATE measures the effect of interacting causes on a target variable, it was defined by Beentjes and Khamseh [in this paper](https://link.aps.org/doi/10.1103/PhysRevE.102.053314).
-In this case, the treatment variable T is a vector, for instance for two treatments T=(T_1, T_2).
+The IATE measures the effect of interacting causes on a target variable, In this case, the treatment variable T is a vector, for instance for two treatments T=(T_1, T_2).

 Let's consider the following example for which again the IATE is known: